-When your little one is diagnosed with retinoblastoma, the journey that follows is an emotional rollercoaster – and no one knows this better than Sally Northfield, whose son Clark had surgery to remove his eye, followed by chemotherapy, last year.
+When your little one is diagnosed with retinoblastoma, the journey that follows is an emotional rollercoaster – and no one knows this better than Sally Northfield, whose son Clark had surgery to remove his eye, followed by chemotherapy in 2015.
 She has shared her story so that other parents will understand that they are not alone, and that it’s okay to find it hard…

 At bedtime in August 2015 my husband noticed something odd about Clark’s left eye.
 I took a look and saw a white glow in his pupil.
 We put him to bed as normal and then went to A&E the next day.
 We had both heard about the white glow before but didn’t understand the full extent of what it could signify.

 At hospital, with a torch shone into his eye, the white tumour was instantly visible.
 Clark had an ultrasound which showed a mass clearly covering the entire pupil area.
 Our local hospital has a large eye unit so he was also seen by an ophthalmologist who made an emergency referral to the Royal London Hospital.
 Nobody put a name to it but it was made clear we needed to be seen soon and the unsaid word that hung heavily in the air was cancer.

 We felt numb and struggled to make the phone calls to immediate family to let them know what was happening.
 We felt drained, scared and nervous for the wait ahead.
 We had a call from the Royal London who talked us through what would happen at our appointment and also directed us to the Childhood Eye Cancer Trust website, telling us not to just google the subject.
 It was the first time cancer had been said and although no diagnosis was yet made, it seemed a certainty.

 Our appointment at the Royal London was a week after we’d been to A&E. Clark had a sight test where it became clear he had very limited vision in his left eye, he could follow light but couldn’t see anything else.
 Clark was to be put to sleep so his eyes could be properly examined.